OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_cssStyles.md

 This feature allows you to add your own CSS classes to your applications.

-Assets allow you to add elements that will improve the User Experience, by adding images and animations to your application.

 ## 2. Modeling CSS Styles

 ### How to add a new CSS Style?